danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 ### Invoking function calls

-To be able to invoke functions, you need to create a `MockReference` for each function that you want to mock.
+To invoke functions, you need to create a `MockReference` for each function you want to mock.
 A mock reference is basically just a function reference that is used for invokation and inspection.

 Let's implement the `Printer` protocol from earlier and mock the `print` function: